Table of Contents

 - Step 3 is to deodorise your microwave overnight.

-More Methods for Eliminating Microwave Odors
+More Methods for Eliminating Microwave Odours

 - Microwaves can cook food quickly, but they can also leave a bad smell that can last long after cooking.